 The story goes that Thibauld IV of Champagne returned from the Crusade bringing two things: the beautiful roses, planted at the entrance to the Taittinger Champagne House, and Chardonnay grapes.

 The cave tour is impressive and not busy, with 15-20 people.
-Taittinger sits on four kilometers of underground tunnels, which house around three million bottles of champagne.
+Taittinger sits on four kilometres of underground tunnels, which house around three million bottles of champagne.

 At the end of the tour, we enjoyed a delicious glass of champagne and managed to buy a much sought after bottle, from the year 2004, to drink next year at our wedding anniversary.